Cinnamon-Investment/homepage-jekyll/_team/beomsoo_kim.md

 layout: team
 ---

 Engineer with strategic mindset and expertise in AI.
 Master's degree in AI at KAIST and Bachelor's degrees in CS and Business at Korea Univ.
-Developed a early version of a location-based social network service [Woot](http://www.hellowoot.co.kr/).
+Developed the initial version of a location-based social network service [Woot](http://www.hellowoot.co.kr/).
 Experienced various AI-based projects including AI code completion and product recognition for unmanned stores.